-- Parts B, C and D describe how the conceptual framework applies in certain situations.
+- Parts B, C, D and E describe how the conceptual framework applies in certain situations.
 They provide examples of safeguards that may be appropriate to address threats to compliance with the fundamental principles.
 They also describe situations where safeguards are not available to address the threats, and consequently, the circumstance or relationship creating the threats shall be avoided.
 Part B applies to professional accountants in public practice.
 Part C applies to professional accountants in business.
 Professional accountants in public practice may also find Part C relevant to their particular circumstances.
-Part D sets out additional ethical requirements on specific areas. - The use of the word "shall" in this Code imposes a requirement on the professional accountant or firm to comply with the specific provision in which "shall" has been used.
+Part D sets out additional ethical requirements on specific areas.
+Part E sets out ethical requirements that apply to specialized areas of practice. - The use of the word "shall" in this Code imposes a requirement on the professional accountant or firm to comply with the specific provision in which "shall" has been used.
 Compliance is required unless an exception is permitted by this Code.